D-ShorelineS/ShorelineS/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to the ShorelineS' documentation!
+Welcome to the documentation of ShorelineS!
 ====================================================
 **Contents:**